brn-cntrl/pilot_server/README.md

 The subject.py class handles all subject data collected during the experiment

-**AWS Handler**

-The aws_handler.py class manages the uploading of subject data to the XR lab's AWS server.

 **Recording Manager**

 The recording_manager.py class handles all recording threads and audio input settings.